 Partnerships accelerate our evolution into an even more sustainable business.
-We engage with external stakeholders and partners to build capability and momentum to support the transition towards a sustainable economy.
-We strive to be transparent towards all our stakeholders and we are actively involved in the communities in which we operate to build long-lasting and productive relationships which help sustain our business.
+We engage with external stakeholders and partners, and are actively involved in the communities in which we operate to build long-lasting and productive relationships which help sustain our business.
 We believe that our partnerships enable us to have an impact on creating economic, environmental, and social value, thereby contributing to the achievement of the UN Sustainable Development Goals.

-Nouryon’s ambition is to be a leading company in product stewardship and to create business value from it by providing safer and more sustainable solutions for our customers.
+Nouryon’s ambition is to create business value from product stewardship by providing safer and more sustainable solutions for our customers.

 Through our award-winning Priority Substance Program, we take a proactive approach to the review and management of hazardous substances in our products and processes.
 Taking this approach promotes the use of safer and more sustainable products.
 It also means we often take action to manage potentially harmful substances in advance of legislation, future-proofing our products against changes in regulations.

-Nouryon has presented the Priority Substances Program to stakeholders, including customers, NGOs and industry associations, and received positive feedback.
-It enables us to take a leading position in sustainable product stewardship and supports us in our ambition to develop and introduce eco-premium solutions into the market.
+Nouryon has presented the Priority Substances Program to stakeholders, including customers, governments, NGOs and industry associations, and received positive feedback.
+It supports us in our ambition to develop and introduce eco-premium solutions into the market.

-As an energy-intensive company, using renewable energy and increasing the energy efficiency of our operations are an integral part of our strategy.
-Using renewable energy enables us to reduce risks in our supply chains, improve our environmental footprint, and build new business opportunities in the transition to a sustainable chemical industry.
+As an energy-intensive company, using renewable energy enables us to reduce risks in our supply chains, improve our environmental footprint, and build new business opportunities in the transition to a sustainable chemical industry.
 By using renewable energy, we are also making our products more sustainable, thereby assisting our customers to deliver on their sustainability targets and ambitions.

 Examples of Nouryon’s renewable energy initiatives include:

-As such, we are committed to continually increasing our resource efficiency and reducing carbon emissions in our own operations and value chain.
+At Nouryon, we are committed to continually increase our resource efficiency and reduce carbon emissions in our own operations and value chain.
 This will help de-risk our value chain, deliver environmental benefits, and generate cost improvements.